tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> the two files "imgui_user.h" and "imgui_user.inl" (in the base ImGui folder).

 Currently the extra imgui widgets that are available are:
--> imguistyleserializer: 	to loads and save ImGuiStyle from/to file.
+-> imguistyleserializer: 	to load and save ImGuiStyle from/to file.
 -> imguifilesystem:			this addon provides: chooseFileDialog, chooseFolderDialog, saveFileDialog
 							together with plenty of handy methods to perform file system operations and an experimental support for browsing inside zip files (through an additional definition).
 -> imguidatechooser:		a combobox-like datechooser.
 -> imguilistview:			a list view widget with a lot of optional features (setting its height, row sorting through column header clicking, cell editing).
 -> imguitoolbar:			a very flexible imagebutton-bar that can be used inside ImGui Windows (with dynamic layout) and outside (docked at the sides of the screen).
 -> imguipanelmanager:		a mini dock panel layout.
 Basically it uses imguitoolbar and optionally assigns an ImGui Window to some buttons.
-Please see main2.cpp for an extensie example on how to use it.
+Please see main2.cpp for an extensive example on how to use it.
 -> imguivariouscontrols:	a series of minor widgets, such as:
 							-> ProgressBar.
 							-> PopupMenuSimple	(a fast, single column, scrollable, popup menu).